Moon Phase & Astronomy Calendar

 Full moons and meteor showers for your calendar

-tinycalendarSubscribing to this public calendar (.ics file) will insert dates and times of events of astronomical significance into your iPhone / iCal / other calendar program / cybernetic mutant brain chip.
-This calendar is something I curate by hand at the beginning of each year to highlight full moons, new moons, eclipses, solstices, equinoxes, mercury retrogrades, plus a meteor shower or two and some other surprises.
-This calendar has been running continuously since 2007 and has over 110,000 subscribers.
+tinycalendarSubscribing to this public calendar (.ics file) will insert dates and times of events of astronomical significance into your iPhone / Android / Outlook / Google Calendar / etcetera.
+This calendar is curated by hand at the beginning of each year to highlight full moons, new moons, eclipses, solstices, equinoxes, mercury retrogrades, all the good meteor showers and some other surprises.

 Not sure if you want these items added to your calendar?
 You can preview what items will be inserted here.

-iPhone / Macintosh OS X users, use Safari to click here to subscribe to these events using iCal.
+iPhone / Macintosh OS X users, use Safari to click here to subscribe to these events.

 https://cantonbecker.com/astronomy-calendar/astrocal.ics